Portland Breast Augmentation

 - To have more freedom with fashion, or simply to fit better in dresses or fill out swimsuit tops

 - To improve self-esteem and confidence

 An ideal breast augmentation candidate should make the decision to have the procedure by herself and for her own reasons.
 She should be able to understand all aspects of the procedure and have carefully thought them through.
 Patients should have realistic expectations for the surgery, be in good physical and mental health, ideally be nonsmokers, and should not be pregnant or breastfeeding.
 Young women should be at least 18 years old before considering the surgery.

 Video: How to Choose the Right Type of Breast Implant

 Undergoing breast augmentation surgery involves many important decisions, including breast implant size and type.
-Dr. DeMars discusses how to make sure you get the best breast augmentation results for you.
+Dr. DeMars discusses how to make sure you get the best results for you.

 What to Expect During a Breast Augmentation Consultation

 During your consultation, Dr. DeMars will listen to your goals for your breast size and appearance, answer questions and address any concerns you may have.
 He will then examine and measure your breasts, and discuss with you what can reasonably be accomplished with surgery to achieve your goals.
-Factors such as sagging breasts are important to take into consideration, as a breast lift procedure may be necessary in addition to breast augmentation to achieve the best results.
+Factors such as sagging breasts are important to take into consideration, as a breast lift procedure may also be necessary in order to achieve the best results.

 The breast implant type and augmentation technique will also be determined during the consultation, and you will also learn about what to expect the day of the surgery, during your recovery, and during the weeks and months afterward.